 Consistent colour schemes are ideal because consumers learn to associate your brand with its key colors.
 That’s why we’re seeing more and more designs experiment with unconventional, non-naturalistic colour blocking.
 These impactful shades work both separately and together and can say a lot about your food brand or product through colour only.

 When shaking up the branding for Mambo Mobile Bars, a bright, bold pink was introduced to make the branding pop whilst also symbolising confidence, playfulness and the fun nature behind the brand.

 Incorporating a quirky character into your design can be a highly effective way to give your brand a distinguishing uniqueness.
 If you want to increase how memorable and recognisable your food brand is, it might be worth considering introducing a cute, funny or striking mascot as these can help your band tell a story.

 When creating a festive children’s book for Simpsons, we designed characters that were aimed at capturing the imagination of children through colourful imagery and illustrations.
 The book was handed out to children who visited Simpsons’ Cheltenham restaurant to meet the main character of the book, Mother Christmas, at their festive events.

-If you’re inspired by any of our top 5 food design trends for 2021, get in touch with Eat Marketing.
+If you’re inspired by any of our top 5 food design trends for the rest of 2021 and beyond, get in touch with Eat Marketing.